 In this tutorial, we will show you how to install and configuration of Sabre/Katana on your CentOS 7.
-For those of you who didn’t know, Sabre/katana is free and open-source contact, calendar, task-list, and file server.
+For those of you who didn’t know, Sabre/katana is free and open-source contact, calendar, task list, and file server.
 Based on world-widely used standards (respectively CardDAV, CalDAV, and WebDAV), sabre/katana will help you to sync your important data between any device, from any location, at any time. sabre/katana is powered by sabre/dav.
-It is an open-source technology trusted by many leading companies such as ownCloud, Atmail, Box, and fruux. sabre/katana is still under development, and many changes are still applying to the product.
+It is an open-source technology trusted by many leading companies such as ownCloud, Atmail, Box, and fruux. sabre/katana is still under development, and many changes are still applied to the product.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Sabre/Katana on the CentOS 7 server.
+I will show you the step-by-step installation of Sabre/Katana on the CentOS 7 server.